 The Grotta Genovese is not the only prehistoric cave in Levanzo, and the “Grotta dei Porci” (Cave of Pigs), close to the Genovese caves, is also very important.
 Professor Graziosi discovered this cave in 1952, in an inland area.
 This cave also shows figures of animals, although painted with a less refined technique.
 The cave is about 30 meters deep.

 In Levanzo there are about a further dozen prehistoric caves, among which are the “Punta Cappero”, “Cala Tramontana”, “Pecore” and “Punta Sorci” caves.

-This is an excellent prelude to tasting the typical dishes of the island, such as the "couscous" fish, with broth fish, scorpion fish, and onion; the lobster soup, slightly spicy with almonds, and the “lasagne alla marinara”, a real specialty with seafood, white sauce and eggplant.
+Food is important on an island where relaxation is key to your enjoyment and the typical dishes of the island include: fish couscous, with scorpion fish and onion; lobster soup, slightly spicy with almonds, and “lasagne alla marinara”, a real specialty with seafood, white sauce and aubergine.